Eduardoc2/OpenLANE-sky130/README.md

   - GDSII Streaming

  All the steps are further discussed in details in the repository.

-# About Google SkyWater PDK
-  Google and SkyWater Technology Foundry in collaboration have released a completely open-source Process Design Kit(PDK) in May, 2020.
-The current release target to a SKY130 (i.e. 130 nm) process node is available as [SkyWater Open Source PDK](https://github.com/google/skywater-pdk).
-The PDK provides Physical VLSI Designer with a wide range of flexibility in design choices.
-All the designs and simulations listed in this repository are carried out using the same SkyWater Open Source PDK.

 # List of All Open-Source Tools Used
   | Name of Tool | Application / Usage |